-You can still back up your photos or put them in an external drive.
+You can still back up your photos or put them on an external drive.

 3 Repurpose your sentimental clutters

-Repurposing your sentimental clutters especially those that you hold very strong memories of and simply can’t let go, is a good way to still keep them useful in your life.
+Repurposing your sentimental clutters especially those that you hold very strong memories of and simply can’t let go of, is a good way to still keep them useful in your life.

 Depending on the particular type of item, you can look through Google or find a way to creatively remake the item so you can be able to use them more frequently.